 Cusco… and the altitude

 Never had I thought one day I would be here, in Peru, getting ready and excited to see the magical Machu Picchu with my own eyes (For a full travel guide for Machu Picchu, check out: An Ultimate Travel Guide to the Machu Picchu That You Need).
 The legendary Inca heritage was abandoned in the 16th century, and then preserved and covered in the jungle until it was once again discovered by the American explorer, Hiram Bingham.
-The ruins left so many treasures and insights about the Inca’s way of life, and today tourist flooded into the site around the world that require the authorities to set a daily visitor’s limit (and I heard they changed the rules for visiting time yet again this year, so please keep up with the news).
+The ruins left so many treasures and insights into the Inca’s way of life.
+Today, tourists from around the world are flooding the site, as a result, the authorities are required to set a daily visitor limit (and I heard they changed the rules for visiting time yet again this year, so please keep up with the news).

 Luckily, I was prepared and didn’t suffer much from the altitude sickness symptoms.
 Let’s explore Cusco!